hacker-works/hacker-works.github.io/_careers/03-devops-hacker.md

 title: DevOps Hacker
 ---

-We are building sophisticated full-stack solutions for scale and long-term maintainability and we’re looking for someone to join our core team of full-stack hackers.
+We are building sophisticated full-stack solutions for scale and long-term maintainability and we’re looking for someone to join our team of full-stack hackers and help us with the DevOps of our systems in productions.

 ## Technical requirements:

+* cloud (e.g. Amazon AWS - including EC2, RDS, S3, CloudFront, Beanstalk etc.)
+* Linux-based systems in production
+* application servers (e.g. Tomcat)
+* web servers (e.g. nginx, Apache)
+* virtualisation (e.g. VirtualBox)
+* containers (e.g. Docker)
+* continuous integration and build systems (e.g. Jenkins)
+* scripting - bash or higher-level language such as Ruby or Python
-* Java
+* borderline development - Java is a big plus
-* Spring & Hibernate
-* Javascript
-* Angular or other modern front-end development framework (React.js/Redux)
+* automation tools (e.g. Chef or Puppet)
+* software configuration management (e.g. git)

 ## Seniority requirements:

 ### You are:

+* someone that cares
 * an amazing troubleshooter
 * able to solve hard problems (the ones that you won’t gonna find on StackOverflow)
-* able and expected to design solutions
+* able and expected to engineer and re-engineer processes together with the team
-* able and expected to mentor junior and intermediate developers
+* able and expected to mentor junior and intermediates

 ### You know how to:

 * deliver working products and meet deadlines
+* share ideas and get the team of hackers to think together about solving problems

 ### You know what: